 13.x.2 Awareness

 During the SN Addition Preparation procedure and the MN initiated SN modification procedure, the MN may send the PDU Set QoS Parameters as part of the QoS profile to the SN to enable PDU Set based QoS handling.

+If the data forwarding is performed and the PDCP hosting node receives SDAP SDUs with PDU Set Information Container in the GTP-U extension header on NG-U from the UPF and the corresponding node supports PDU Set based handling, the PDCP hosting node forwards the PDCP PDUs with the corresponding PDU Set Information Container in the GTP-U extension header to the corresponding node NG-RAN node.

 The UE may report uplink assistance information (jitter range, burst arrival time, UL data burst periodicity) per QoS flow via UE Assistance Information to the MN or the SN as configured.
 If the SN receives the burst arrival time, the SN may use it by considering the SFN offset of the MN.